learn-co-curriculum/phase-3-active-record-migrations/README.md

 end
 ```

-To test our newly-created class out, let's use the rake task `rake console`,
+To test our newly-created class out, let's use the rake task `rake console` (or
-which we've created in the `Rakefile`.
+`bundle exec rake console`), which we've created in the `Rakefile`.

 ### Try Out The Following: